apache/drill/_docs/sql-reference/sql-window-functions/010-sql-window-functions-introduction.md

 * Window functions precede ORDER BY.
 * Drill processes window functions after the WHERE, GROUP BY, and HAVING clauses.
 * Including the OVER() clause after an aggregate set function turns the function into an aggregate window function.
 * You can use window functions to aggregate over any number of rows in the window frame.
+* If you want to run a window function on the result set returned by the FLATTEN clause, use FLATTEN in a subquery.
+For example: ``select x, y, a, sum(x) over() from  ( select x , y, flatten(z) as a from `complex.json`); ``